antimof/UxPlay/README.md

 ### **Now developed at the GitHub site [https://github.com/FDH2/UxPlay](https://github.com/FDH2/UxPlay) (where ALL user issues should be posted, and latest versions can be found).**

-   * _**NEW in v1.70**: Support for 4k (h265) video with the new "-h265" option._
+   * _**NEW in v1.70**: Support for 4k (h265) video with the new "-h265" option._  (Recent Apple devices will send HEVC (h265) video in AirPlay mirror mode
+   if larger resolutions (_h_ > 1080) are requested with UxPlay's "-s wxh" option;  wired ethernet connection is prefered to wireless in this mode, and may also be required by the client;
+   the "-h265" option changes the  default resolution from 1920x1080 to 3840x2160, and leaves default maximum framerate at 30fps.)

    * **An experimental ("beta") version of UxPlay with support for HLS streaming of YouTube Videos from the YouTube app on an iOS client is now also available at** https://github.com/FDH2/UxPlay/tree/video2, and this feature will be added in a future release of UxPlay.
     _See the [Wiki page](https://github.com/FDH2/UxPlay/wiki/experimental-version-of-UxPlay-with-support-for-HLS-video-streaming-(you-tube-movies)) for details._

 ## Highlights: